cemalgurselkar/Build_a_LLM_FromStracth/README.md

 This project implements a GPT-2-like transformer-based language model entirely from scratch using PyTorch.
 The goal is to deeply understand the architecture and functionality of GPT-2 by building it step by step, with a focus on the decoder structure of the Transformer.

+**Note:** This is made inspired by Andrej Karpathy's nanogpt video.

 ## Overview

 GPT-2 (Generative Pretrained Transformer 2) is a transformer-based language model designed for generating coherent and contextually relevant text.
 This implementation focuses on understanding: